Restore from a snapshot

 -

-Run nodetool import.
-In this command, specify the data directory that contains the snapshot of the SSTable files.
+nodetool import, specifying the data directory that contains the snapshot of the SSTable files.

 Restoring from centralized backups